dreamportdev/Osdev-Notes/facp.md

 # FACP

-The FADT, of which the signiture is FACP, refers to the Fixed ACPI Description Table, and is pointed by the RSDT.
+The FADT, of which the signature is FACP, refers to the Fixed ACPI Description Table and is pointed by the RSDT.
 FACP can be used for ACPI shutdown etc.
 ACPI shutdown via FACP can be done both in Virtual Machines and Real PCs.

 So how can I find the FACP?
 The RSDT has entries that point to ACPI, FADT and more.
 The entries are 4 in number, and each of them are pointing to the tables.
-FACP is one of them, and could be found by strncmp like functions.
+FACP is one of them and could be found by strncmp like functions.
 Here is the example code:
 ```c
 if(strncmp(header->Signature, "FACP", 4)==0){